fly-apps/elixir_opentel_and_grafana/README.md

 - **Traces:** Traces are a collection of related events with each event containing metadata as to what happened and for how long.
 Traces can span across call stacks on a single machine and even across services via distributed tracing.

-In this article, we'll be focusing on the tracing observability pillar.
+In this article, we'll focus on the tracing observability pillar.
 Specifically, we'll see how we can leverage the OpenTelemetry tracing tooling to identify performance issues in an Elixir Phoenix LiveView application.

-Let's dive into what OpenTelemetry is and how we can set it up in our LiveView application.
+Let's dive into OpenTelemetry.
+We'll start with what it is and how we can use it in our LiveView application.

 ## Configuring OpenTelemetry in Elixir